Ncookiez/pt-frames/README.md

 ## Deployment Notes

 - The env var `NEXT_PUBLIC_HOST` must be set to the URL where the app is being hosted.
+- Optionally, add env vars for any RPC URLs you want to use - see keys on `app/constants.ts`.